Problem: Refuses to poop in the box!

 We have tried changing the litter, or giving him a bigger box, and even taking him to the vet to make sure everything is okay and nothing works!!

 This is a tough one for sure.
-If there's no medical condition that can be detected, then you have to assume it's behavioral, although it might have started with a short bout of constipation and he associated pain to the box.
+If there's no medical condition (other than his diabetes) that can be detected, then you have to assume it's behavioral, although it might have started with a short bout of constipation and he associated pain to the box.
 Of course, it could be something only your cat knows.

 1. Have you tried setting up two boxes?
 He seems to be OK with the box and the litter (at least for urination), so perhaps getting a second identical box and trying it in strategic (cat friendly) locations might work.